-4.2.1 Lithofacies Colors
+4.2.1 Lithofacies and Grain Size Colors

-Use the menu Change facies colors to display the different lithofacies with their default colors, and possibly to change these.
+Use the menu Change facies colors to display the different lithofacies or the different grain size classes with their default colors, and possibly to change these.
 The user can also Load facies colors or Save facies colors. (see file format section 5.6)

-Figure 27: Flumy Lithofacies
+Figure 32: Flumy Lithofacies and Grain Size Classes

-Look at section 6.5 to see more details on the lithofacies handled by Flumy.
+Look at section 6.5 to see more details on the lithofacies and grains size classes handled by Flumy.